The Social Order of Abortion Restrictions

 …everyone knows everything about everyone else, … even your destiny, inherited from the generations that came before you.

-It occurred to me that christians know how to create a two-class society: The morally superior families that are self-disciplined, capable of delayed gratification — and therefore worthy of wielding economic and political power — and the families who are not.
+Christians seemingly know how to create a two-class society: The morally superior families that are self-disciplined, capable of delayed gratification — and therefore worthy of wielding economic and political power — and the families who are not.

 Teenagers, who are the subjects of unwanted pregnancies, are often the founders of crippled lineages.
 They do not, in general, attain high levels of education.
 Job opportunities for themselves and enrichment opportunities for their children are diminished.
 The family is left unprepared to compete against families which have no such disadvantages.
 Most importantly, disadvantaged families are less active about protecting their rights because they are over-worked and exhausted.
 When war comes, the sons of disadvantaged families are disproportionately represented under arms.